V5C log book rules: what to do when you buy or sell a car

 The V5C log book is one of the last paper bastions in an increasingly digitised motoring world: here’s what you need to know

 Digitisation has already pushed the tax disc off our windscreens and the paper part of our driving licence out of existence, but the V5C document, also known as the plain old ‘V5’ or your car ‘logbook’, still exists in physical form - don't let this deceive you, though, as it hasn't avoided the jaws of the digital age entirely.

-If you’ve not bought or sold a car for a few years (or have simply let a dealership handle the nitty gritty) then you may not be aware of the latest developments the DVLA has made when it comes to notifying it of a sale.
-While the paper logbook remains virtually unchanged, you can now notify DVLA of a vehicle sale online - without having to fill in the logbook, post it off and wait for a response.
-It’s open to anyone who sells a car, and is surprisingly easy and straightforward - who’d’ve thought?
+If you haven't personally run through the process in recent years, you might not be aware of the DVLA's latest processes when it comes to notifying of a sale.
+Though the paper logbook we all know remains virtually unchanged, there's now a service that allows a seller to notify the DVLA of a vehicle sale online, avoiding the drawn-out process of having to fill in the logbook, post it off and waiting for a response.

 Doing away with much of the V5 logbook paperwork negates the need for costly administration.
 The online platform was primarily designed to save taxpayers money but it also saves sellers time and we’re fully in favour of that.
 One word of warning is that the simplicity of the new V5C system means it’s quite easy to forget to take the necessary action when you sell a car privately.
 And nothing has changed in one respect - failure to notify the DVLA of a car’s change of ownership will still land you with a hefty fine.